RaoufDeveloper/RaoufDeveloper/README.md

-- Hello, i am Abderraouf 👋,
+- Hello, i am Abderraouf,
 - I am interested in programming discord bots, and web design,
 - I hope to be a successful person,
 - I'm here to give programmers a first look at their goals, not motivate them to copy and paste.
 All rights belong to me, and violating them puts you in the middle of many problems.